 Quality of life in Europe: Social inequalities

 This report examines social inequalities in the distribution of freedoms and opportunities among individuals and population subgroups in Europe.
 Using data from the European Quality of Life Survey (EQLS), the report builds up an evidence base on social inequalities in four critical areas of life: health, standard of living, productive and valued activities, and individual, family and social life.
 It examines the role of important determinants of social inequalities including gender, age, disability status, employment status and citizenship status, as well as other drivers.
 The report finds that, in some instances, there is evidence of disadvantages becoming more prevalent and social inequalities widening between the second wave of the EQLS in 2007 and the third wave in 2011.
 It recommends that growing policy attention to the multidimensional aspects of well-being be coupled with effective public action to address social inequalities and integrated into general policies at the European and Member State levels.
-An executive summary is available - see Related content.
+Read more in the report - see Related content.

 Part of the series

 Eurofound's European Quality of Life Survey (EQLS) examines both the objective circumstances of European citizens' lives and how they feel about those circumstances and their lives in general.
 This series consists of outputs from the EQLS 2012, the third edition of the survey.
 The survey was first carried out in 2003.